xquilt/note-taking-app/readme.md

--application features
-    command line based tool (CLI tool)
-    written entirely in vanilla javascript
-    should be visually pleasing by the end of the project

 Description

-* The command line note taking app should support
+*   command line based tool (CLI tool) written entirely in vanilla javascript should be visually pleasing by the end of the project

 TODO